 - Note: To allow future versions of this protocol to add fields at the end and remain compatible with routers implementing this version, routers receiving this option ignore any fields after those listed here.
 When sending, use 25 as the Length.
-When receiving, accept any number 25 or larger. - S1 (1 bit): Zero, indicating that the Cost is present. - Internal/External, abbreviated I/E in the diagram (1 bit): Zero, indicating that the Cost is an internal metric. - Note: With hierarchical routing, costs internal to one's own routing area are not usually comparable with those outside it.
+When receiving, accept any number 25 or larger. - S1 (1 bit): Zero, indicating that the Cost is present. - Internal/External, abbreviated I/E in the diagram (1 bit): Zero, indicating that the Cost is an internal metric.
+Note, a Level 1 LSP is rejected if the bit is not set to zero. - Note: With hierarchical routing, costs internal to one's own routing area are not usually comparable with those outside it.
 An internal route is chosen over an external one, if there is a choice.
 The I/E bit provides information to the Decision Process that allows the choice to be made.

 S1 I/E Cost 1

-Reserved
+Reserved 3

-Neighbor ID
+Neighbor ID 7 7

 MTU Size 4

 Delay 4

-Throughput
+Throughput 4

 Media Type 2